teor2345/privcount/README.markdown

     system libs: libpng libpng-devel, #TODO this list is incomplete python libs: numpy, matplotlib
+                 (see requirements-plot.txt for versions)

 Optional Tor consensus parsing tool:

     python libs: numpy, stem
+                 (see requirements-weights.txt for versions)

 System libs can be install with `apt-get`, `yum`, `brew`, etc. Python libs can be installed with `pip`, as we explain below.